 After your trial, pricing is available at $29, $79 or $299 per month depending on the features you need.
 The Basic Shopify plan at $29 per month is more than adequate for most beginning online retailers.

 When you sign up for an account with Shopify, the system will ask you to name your store and it will then assign you a site address.
 Choose a store named “Lincoln,” for example, and your site address will be “lincoln.myshopify.com.”
 While you’re always welcome to keep this site address as the home of your store on the web, you’re more than likely going to want to change it to something better, and not focused on Shopify.

 Upon joining Shopify, after entering your shop name, the system will ask you a few questions about the type of shop you are opening and then ask for some personal details.
 After that, you’ll be on the main dashboard page.
 Simply click on the “Add Domain” button here and then either buy a new domain from Shopify or follow the instructions to connect one you’ve already purchased from a different registrar.

 The next step in opening your virtual store is to figure out how you’d like it to look.
 You can do this by clicking the “Customize Theme” button on your dashboard screen.
 Click on the “Explore Free Themes” button to check out the options available as part of your Shopify package.
-You can make a shopify site this way, but at Lincoln Collective we develop Shopify site.
-With a custom developed site, you get what you want and something different to everybody else.
-If this is something you are interested in drop us a mail or fill out our quote form.
+You can make a Shopify site this way, but at Lincoln Collective we develop a Shopify site.
+With a custom-developed site, you get what you want and something different to everybody else.
+If this is something you are interested in drop us a mail.

 Once you find the template you like, click the “Add” button in the pop-up window.
 Then, somewhat counterintuitively, scroll down and click the “Actions” button and select “Publish.”